 Carlito's Way

 Carlito's Way is a 1993 American crime drama film directed by Brian De Palma and written by David Koepp, based on the novels Carlito's Way (1975) and After Hours (1979) by Judge Edwin Torres.
-It stars Al Pacino, Sean Penn, Penelope Ann Miller, Luis Guzman, John Leguizamo, Jorge Porcel, Joseph Siravo, and Viggo Mortensen.
-Pacino plays Carlito Brigante, a Nuyorican criminal who vows to go straight and to retire in paradise.
-However, his criminal past proves difficult to escape, and he unwillingly ends up being dragged into the same activities that got him imprisoned in the first place.
-The film is based mainly on After Hours, but used the title of the first novel to avoid it being confused with Martin Scorsese's 1985 film of the same name.
-This is the second film collaboration between Pacino and De Palma, after Scarface (1983).
+It stars Al Pacino, Sean Penn, Penelope Ann Miller, Luis Guzman, John Leguizamo, Jorge Porcel, Joseph Siravo and Viggo Mortensen.
+Pacino portrays Carlito Brigante, a Nuyorican criminal who vows to go straight and to retire in Paradise.
+However, his criminal past proves difficult to escape, and he is unwillingly dragged into the same activities that got him imprisoned in the first place.
+The film is based mainly on After Hours, but it used the title of the first novel to avoid it being confused with Martin Scorsese's 1985 film.
+This is the second film collaboration with Pacino and De Palma, after Scarface (1983).
 Carlito's Way was released on November 12, 1993, by Universal Pictures.
-It initially received mixed reviews from critics and lukewarm results at the box office, though general reception to the film has improved in the subsequent years since its release.
-The film gained a strong cult following, and it is generally considered one of De Palma’s most enduring films.
+It initially received mixed reviews from critics and lukewarm results at the box office, although general reception to the film has improved in subsequent years.
+The film has gained a strong cult following, and it is generally considered to be one of De Palma's most enduring films.
 Both Penn and Miller received Golden Globe nominations for their performances.
 A prequel titled Carlito's Way: Rise to Power, based on the first novel, was released direct-to-video in 2005.

 Connection Chains